If you are a dedicated runner, there is no shortage of devices to choose from. Today’s watches track everything from calorie burn to VO2 max.

 For runners on a budget

-Forerunner 35 is Garmin’s new kid on the block.
-This is an upgrade to the Forerunner 25, and while it not by any means Garmin’s best looking tracker, it offers all the basics for intermediate runners at a budget price.
+Forerunner 35 is an upgrade to the Forerunner 25 and while it not by any means Garmin’s best looking tracker, it offers all the basics for intermediate runners at a budget price.

 This means you will get an optical heart rate monitor on your wrist, and metrics such as pace, distance, time and heart rate zones.
 The built-in GPS tracks how far, how fast and where you run.

 All-day activity tracking counts steps, calories and intensity minutes and reminds you when to move.
 Garmin has thrown in some smartwatch features for good measure, such as smart notifications, live tracking and music controls.

 Best Android wear